Jane Cajes Yap

-Jane Censoria Cajes-Yap (born January 10, 1990) is a Filipino politician who is known as a former president of the Sangguniang Kabataan (SK) or Youth Council in the Philippines and the incumbent city mayor of Tagbilaran, Bohol since 2022.
-She is the wife of former Tagbilaran city mayor John Geesnell "Baba" Yap.
+Jane Censoria Cajes-Yap (born Jane Censoria del Rosario Cajes; January 10, 1990) is a Filipino politician who is known as a former president of the Sangguniang Kabataan (SK) or Youth Council in the Philippines and the incumbent city mayor of Tagbilaran, Bohol since 2022.
+She is the wife of former Tagbilaran city mayor John Geesnell Yap.
 After winning the SK presidency in Bohol, Philippines, Cajes was elected president in the National SK Federation and with her position, also earned her a concomitant role as the Ex Officio Commissioner of the National Youth Commission (NYC).

 Background

-Cajes is the second child of incumbent and former Trinidad, Bohol Mayors Roberto Cajes and Judith Cajes respectively.
+Cajes is the second child of incumbent and former Trinidad, Bohol Mayors Roberto Cajes and Judith Cajes, respectively.
 She completed her elementary and secondary education at the Holy Spirit School of Tagbilaran in Tagbilaran City.
 She studied at the Assumption College San Lorenzo for one year before transferring to the Ateneo de Manila University.

 Cajes was the first woman to be elected president in the SK National Federation, and was the second president of SK National Federation who hailed from outside the Luzon area (the first being Ryan Culima of Butuan).
 This made her the President of the federation with the help of former Governor Erico B. Aumentado who convinced all governors to support her as the president of the federation.

-She married then-Tagbilaran City Councilor and businessman John Geesnell "Baba" Yap on February 5, 2011.
+She married then-Tagbilaran City Councillor and businessman John Geesnell Yap on February 5, 2011, at the age of 21.
 The wedding was called the "Wedding of the Year" in Bohol.

-Yap also currently works at her family business in Tagbilaran City called Bohol Tropics Resort.

 SK term in office

-In her first year of term, Cajes initiated the Tri-Media Program, said to be the first in SK history in order to provide information about the Filipino youth.
+In her first year of term, Cajes initiated the Tri-Media Program, said to be the first in SK history to provide information about the Filipino youth.
 The said project composed of three components on the media- the internet, newspaper and radio.
 Various youth issues, concerns and other youth interest are tackled in the program.
-The first component is the www.skbohol.com, the first SK website in the Philippines.
+The first component is skbohol.com, the first SK website in the Philippines.
 The second component is the quarterly publication, the SK Today.
-The maiden issue of SK Today was in Dec.
-2005.
+The maiden issue of SK Today was in December 2005.
 The SK on Air, the official radio program made its first airing on April 2, 2006.

-Cajes attended the Plan International London Incorporated on October 8–9, 2008 in Woking, Surrey, United Kingdom, London to serve as one of the panelists to interview the applicants for the new CEO of the Plan International London.
+Cajes attended the Plan International London Incorporated on October 8–9, 2008 in Woking, Surrey, United Kingdom, to serve as one of the panelists to interview the applicants for the new CEO of the Plan International London.